moby/moby/docs/swarm/swarm-tutorial/drain-node.md

     c5uo6kdmzpon37mgj9mwglcfw
     ```

-4. Run `docker service ps redis` to see how the Swarm manager assigned the
+4. Run `docker service ps redis` to see how the swarm manager assigned the
 tasks to different nodes:

     ```bash